DRAFT 2025-2026 Academic Catalog [NOT CURRENT CATALOGS]

 Program Objectives

-The major in Public Administration will build on the traditional strengths of the liberal arts, while at the same time providing the necessary management skills required for the unique responsibilities of the public sector.
+The major in Politics, Policy & Public Administration will build on the traditional strengths of the liberal arts, while at the same time providing the necessary management skills required for the unique responsibilities of the public sector.
 The program will introduce students to the political, economic, and legal environments of a variety of public sector and nonprofit organizations.
 It stresses the analytical and problem-solving skills required of public administrators and the need to creatively apply appropriate data evaluation methods and techniques.
 It will also prepare students for careers in public and non-profit agencies, as well as graduate study in public and private administration.

 Learning Outcomes